 The sexual response cycle has four stages that anyone irrespective of gender experiences:

 The desire phase fosters an increase in muscle tension, blood flow to the genitals, erect nipples, vaginal lubrication and pre-cum.

-The arousal phase is where orgasm denial comes into play, though it may start in the desire phase.
-This phase occurs on the brink of an orgasm.
+The arousal phase is where orgasm denial comes into its own, though it may start in the desire phase.
+This phase occurs on the brink of orgasm and at this point, the nerves and brain are furiously exchanging information.
 Breathing, heart rate, and blood pressure significantly increase, the woman’s clitoris becomes highly sensitive, the man’s testicles retract into the scrotum, and muscle spasms may begin in the feet, face, and hands.

 By using tease & denial tactics, you are keeping your partner at the height of their arousal phase for longer without letting them reach the orgasm phase, which can be enjoyable for both of you.

 Once you have satisfied your tease and denial fantasies, it’s time to come into the orgasm phase – pun intended.
 This is typically the shortest of all the phases and consists of muscle contractions and ejaculation.